mentembyunsw/topics/2b2c5e648979/content.md

 1. Appeal to the audience's intellect as well as their emotion (or sense of humour) by illustrating logos (facts) with (ethos/pathos) story
 1. Present yourself as a credible authority on the topic.
 You do this by commanding attention and conceiving of your proposal in narrative terms, something which social researcher Bene Brown has famously called **data with a soul**.

-In Module 3 you identified three aims for what you want your listeners to take away.
+In Topic 3 you identified three aims for what you want your listeners to take away.
 Think back on what your responses were to the three prompts and decide:

 - Which one appeals to the intellect of the audience through to logos?
 - Which one appeals to the emotions of the audience through to pathos?